Trusted WordPress tutorials, when you need them most.

 reset password email

-We recommend using a secure password generator rather than trying to come up with something you can memorize.
-Then, a password manager like 1Password or LastPass can be used to store it.
+We recommend using a secure password generator instead of trying to create one you can memorize.
+You can then use a password manager like 1Password to store it.

 reset password

-You can also go to the Password Policy Manager » Reports page.
-Here is where you’ll find all the login attempts made by users.
-It is good to check periodically to see if any suspicious attempts have been made to your WordPress site.
+You can go to the Password Policy Manager » Reports page to track all the login attempts made by users.
+We recommend checking it periodically to see if any suspicious attempts have been made to your WordPress site.
 If so, you can easily perform the one-click reset we’ve just mentioned.

 To see data, you’ll need to toggle the ‘Enable Report Entry’ tab.